Tahir Hussain instigated mob based on religious sentiments, urged rioters to kill IB staffer Sharma

 Citing witnesses, the chargesheet said that Hussain led the mob at Chand Bagh.
 The witnesses also told the police Hussain was very much present at his house, from where the mob was pelting stones.
 Hussain also provoked the mob based on religious sentiments and he was urging the mob against the Hindus/Kafirs to kill them, the chargesheet also said.

-Sharma on the other hand was trying to pacify both sides.
-However a mob of 25 equipped with rods, knives and stones attacked him.
+Sharma, on the other hand, was trying to pacify both sides.
+However, a mob of 25 equipped with rods, knives and stones attacked him.

 He was attacked after being instigated by Hussain.
 Sharma was dragged to the Chand Bagh areas and was beaten to death.
 The mob also inflicted injuries with knives, thus causing his death in a brutal fashion, the chargesheet further said.